Aleo-DevRel-Ambas/zero-to-zk/src/learn/network/concensus.md

 # Consensus
 ## Overview
-Aleo Network utilizes a novel consensus mechanism called AleoBFT to achieve a secure and resilient consensus system with instant finality for block confirmation.
+Aleo Network employs a unique consensus mechanism known as AleoBFT to achieve a secure and resilient consensus system with instant finality for block confirmation.
 This mechanism combines proof-of-stake (POS) to ensure that validators are rewarded for maintaining the overall system integrity and performance.

 Aleo Network is run and maintained by three groups of participants:
 - **Stakers** - Delegate staked Aleo Credits (AC) to help onboard more validators and participate in consensus on the Network.